Park Soo-jeong (footballer)

-Park Soo-jeong (born 3 November 2004) is a South Korean professional footballer who plays as a midfielder for Serie A club AC Milan and the South Korea national team.
+Park Soo-jeong (born 3 November 2004) is a South Korean professional footballer who plays as a midfielder for Serie A club AC Milan and the South Korea women's national team.

 Youth career

 Park's football career began in the girls' football academy of Sangdae Elementary School in Pohang.
 As an elementary schooler, she gained attention for her speed, technical ability and judgment, earning the Cha Bum-kun national award for 'best female player' in 2017.
 She continued playing at Pohang Hangdo Middle School and Pohang Electronic Girls' High School, receiving various team and individual honours.

-After graduating from high school Park went on to play for Ulsan College, where she continued to demonstrate her talent and goalscoring ability in domestic tournaments, while also making appearances for South Korea's youth teams.
+After graduating from high school, Park went on to play for Ulsan College, where she continued to demonstrate her talent and goalscoring ability in domestic tournaments, while also making appearances for South Korea's youth teams.

 Club career

 In July 2025, Park signed her first professional contract with AC Milan, becoming the club's first ever South Korean player and the second South Korean woman to join an Italian club, after Kim Shin-ji.